hamshkhawar/image-workflows/README.md

 7. [polus-ftl-label-plugin](https://github.com/hamshkhawar/image-tools/tree/kaggle-nuclei_seg/transforms/images/polus-ftl-label-plugin)
 8. [nyxus-plugin](https://github.com/PolusAI/image-tools/tree/kaggle-nuclei_seg/features/nyxus-plugin)

-## Execute CWL feature extraction workflow
+## Execute CWL workflows

-The parameters for each imaging dataset are pre-defined and stored in JSON format.
-A Pydantic model in a utils Python file can be utilized to store parameters for any new dataset
+Three different CWL workflows can be executed for specific datasets
+1. segmentation
+2. analysis

+During the execution of the segmentation workflow, `1 to 7` plugins will be utilized.
+However, for executing the analysis workflow, `1 to 8` plugins will be employed.
+If a user wishes to execute a workflow for a new dataset, they can utilize a sample YAML file to input parameter values.
+This YAML file can be saved in the desired subdirectory of the `configuration` folder with the name `dataset.yml`

-`python cwl_workflows/__main__.py --name="BBBC039" --workflow=feature`
+`python cwl_workflows/__main__.py --name="BBBC039" --workflow=analysis`

 A directory named `workflow` is generated, encompassing CLTs for each plugin, YAML files, and all outputs are stored within the `outdir` directory.
 ```